isomerpages/govtech-stp/_travel-checklist/checklists/Travel Checklist Category II III IV.md

 <p style="font-size:18px; line-height:1.35;">This checklist is for travellers who:</p>

 <ol>
-	<li style="line-height:1.35; font-size:18px;margin-top:10px; list-style-type:lower-alpha;">Have visited any country/region in the Category II/III/IV - "General Travel Category" (i.e. any country/region other than Mainland China, Macao or Taiwan) the past 7 days before arrival in Singapore;</li>
+	<li style="line-height:1.35; font-size:18px;margin-top:10px; list-style-type:lower-alpha;">Have visited any country/region in Category II/III/IV - "General Travel Category" (i.e. any country/region other than Mainland China, Macao or Taiwan) in the past 7 days before arrival in Singapore;</li>
 	<li style="line-height:1.35; font-size:18px;margin-top:10px; list-style-type:lower-alpha;"><b>Are not</b> entering Singapore via the Vaccinated Travel Lane (Air), (Land), (Sea), Reciprocal Green Lane, Periodic Commuting Arrangement, Work Pass Holder General Lane or Air Travel Pass. <i>(If unsure what these lanes/arrangements are, return to the <a href="/arriving/overview" target="_blank">“Travelling to Singapore”</a> page to determine an entry option that best suits your travel needs.)</i></li>
 </ol>